 Table 1.
-BKA-collected data: Summary of data collected from field surveys Feb 2023 to June 20245 Table 2.
+BKA-collected data: Summary of data collected from field surveys Feb 2023 to June 2024 Table 2.
 Pre-existing data: Summary of data sourced from previous studies and external and public sources and analysed as part of the study9 Table 3.
-Summary of instrument deployment and data collection Table 4.
-Summary of data filenames for processed AWAC/ADCP, LI-COR and Manta data collected from July 2023 to August 2024 Table 5.
-Details of the Vibro-core and grab sampling undertaken during the Sand Exploration Survey, Feb-Mar 2023 Table 6.
-Details of the CG samples from the water quality and geophysical sampling undertaken during the Dry Season Environmental Survey, Jul-Aug 202343 Table 7.
-Details of the KS samples from the water quality and geophysical sampling undertaken during the Dry Season Environmental Survey, Jul-Aug 202347 Table 8.
-Details of the Offshore samples from the water quality and geophysical sampling undertaken during the Dry Season Environmental Survey, Jul-Aug 202348 Table 9.
-Elemental feature results for the grab samples collected during the Wet Season Environmental Survey, Feb-Mar 202451 Table 10.
-Elemental feature results for the water samples collected as part of the vertical profiling during the Wet Season Environmental Survey, Feb-Mar 202453 Table 11.
+Summary of instrument deployment and data collection for data provided to PCS prior to 30 th June 2024 Table 4.
+Summary of data filenames for processed AWAC/ADCP, LI-COR and Manta data collected from July 2023 to June 2024 Table 5.
+Details of the Vibro-core and grab sampling undertaken during the Sand Exploration Survey, Feb- Mar 2023 Table 6.
+Details of the CG samples from the water quality and geophysical sampling undertaken during the Dry Season Environmental Survey, Jul-Aug 2023 Table 7.
+Details of the KS samples from the water quality and geophysical sampling undertaken during the Dry Season Environmental Survey, Jul-Aug 2023 Table 8.
+Details of the Offshore samples from the water quality and geophysical sampling undertaken during the Dry Season Environmental Survey, Jul-Aug 2023 Table 9.
+Elemental feature results for the grab samples collected during the Wet Season Environmental Survey, Feb-Mar 2024 Table 10.
+Elemental feature results for the water samples collected as part of the vertical profiling during the Wet Season Environmental Survey, Feb-Mar 2024 Table 11.
 PSD results for the grab samples collected during the Wet Season Environmental Survey, Feb-Mar 2024 Table 12.
 PSD results for the water samples collected as part of the vertical profiling during the Wet Season Environmental Survey, Feb-Mar 2024 Table 13.
-Details of the bins adopted in the AWAC/ADCP data to represent bed, mid and surface layers 58 Table 14.
-Statistical summary of the measured current speed data collected at the AWAC sites from June 2023 to August 2024 Table 15.
-Statistical summary of the measured wave data collected at the AWAC sites from June 2023 to August 2024 Table 16.
-Summary of the benthic light measurements by the Odyssey loggers from March to August 2024.
-93 Table 17.
-Statistical summary of the measured water quality data collected at the AWAC and Pos sites from June 2023 to August 2024 Table 18.
-Statistical summary of the measured dissolved oxygen data collected at the AWAC sites from June 2023 to March 2024 Table 19.
-Secchi disc raw data126 Table 20.
-Results of the dry season (July-August 2023) YSI water quality measurements in Cambridge Gulf, King Shoals and Offshore waters Table 21.
-Results of the dry season (July-August 2023) water sampling for Chlorophyll-a (in μg/L) and Total Suspended Solids (TSS, in mg/L) in Cambridge Gulf, King Shoals and Offshore waters
+Details of the bins adopted in the AWAC/ADCP data to represent bed, mid and surface layers 56 Table 14.
+Secchi disc raw data Table 15.
+Results of the dry season (July-August 2023) YSI water quality measurements in Cambridge Gulf, King Shoals and Offshore waters Table 16.
+Results of the dry season (July-August 2023) water sampling for Chlorophyll-a (in μ g/L) and Total Suspended Solids (TSS, in mg/L) in Cambridge Gulf, King Shoals and Offshore waters